Ione Band of Miwok Indians: History

 A 1915 Bureau of Indian Affairs (BIA) census revealed 101 homeless Miwok people living around Ione.
 These would become the Jackson Rancheria, Buena Vista Rancheria, and Ione Band of Miwok Indians.
 The US tried and failed to create a 40-acre Indian rancheria for the Ione Miwok.
 Families settled on the land, and finally in 1972, the land was awarded to 12 individuals and other members of the Ione Miwok, but not collectively to the tribe.
 Negotiations and legal struggles over land ownership and tribal recognition continued for decades.

 In 1994, Ada Deer wrote that the Ione Band of Miwok Indians was in fact recognized by the federal government.
 The Ione Miwok elected a tribal council in 1996.
 They ratified a constitution that was approved by the BIA in 2002 and held another election in 2003.

 In 2012, the BIA approved an application by the tribe to put 228 acres of land in Amador County in trust.

 In 2015, two court cases were settled in favor of the Ione Band of Miwok Indians allowing the 228.04-acre transfer to proceed.

 Language

 The Miwok people lived peacefully for thousand of years throughout large portions of Northern and Central California.
 Originally, they were constituted of three main groups, which included: the Sierra Miwok, Lake Miwok, and Coast Miwok.
-Traditional territory of their ancestors included the Sierra Nevada foothills and Central California.
-The languages they have been classified as speaking are the Nisean language.
-Northern Miwok and Plains Miwok languages have been grouped in the Penutian language family.
+Traditional territory of their ancestors included Central California.
+The languages they have been classified as speaking Northern Miwok and Plains Miwok languages have been grouped in the Utian language family.
 Most of them still live in Central California today on "Rancherias", which are similar to reservations.
-However, some do not live on the Rancherias, but in intertribal communities where there are members of other tribes, while others reside in Northern California towns.
 Today, the Miwok people speak English, but in the past they spoke their native "Miwok language", also known as Moquelumnan.
 Some elders still remember words from the language and younger people also take an interest in learning/speaking their native language again.
 However, overall, it is an endangered language.